 - Creating job statements

-- Prioritizing the JTBD opportunities
+- Prioritising the JTBD opportunities

 To have a successful MVP, you must hone in on at least one primary job your target market can hire your product to do.
 Having a defined vision, strategy, and goals also helps focus your team's efforts and design a more meaningful experience.
 Consider these questions: